MWGiel/hack-and-snack-Cybersecurity-notes-/notes/CWES_HTB_Notes/XSS.md

 > Occurs when user input is displayed on the page after being processed by the backend server, but without being stored (e.g., search result or error message)
 - DOM-based XSS
 > Another Non-Persistent XSS type that occurs when user input is directly shown in the browser and is completely processed on the client-side, without reaching the back-end server (e.g., through client-side HTTP parameters or anchor tags)
+---

+## Reflected XSS
+There are two types of Non-Persistent XSS vulnerabilities: Reflected XSS, which gets processed by the back-end server, and DOM-based XSS, which is completely processed on the client-side and never reaches the back-end server.
+Unlike Persistent XSS, Non-Persistent XSS vulnerabilities are temporary and are not persistent through page refreshes.
+Hence, our attacks only affect the targeted user and will not affect other users who visit the page.

+Reflected XSS vulnerabilities occur when our input reaches the back-end server and gets returned to us without being filtered or sanitized.
+There are many cases in which our entire input might get returned to us, like error messages or confirmation messages.
+In these cases, we may attempt using XSS payloads to see whether they execute.
+However, as these are usually temporary messages, once we move from the page, they would not execute again, and hence they are Non-Persistent.

+We can start the server below to practice on a web page vulnerable to a Reflected XSS vulnerability.
+It is a similar To-Do List app to the one we practiced with in the previous section.